Oikio/image-compression-tool/README.md

 Open terminal.

-Go to the project folder with this command:
+Go to the project folder with this command, **it suggests that you uncompressed the repository on your Desktop and fodfolderler is called `image-compression-tool-main`**:

-    cd ~/Desktop/image-compression-tool # example if you uncompressed it on Desktop
+    cd ~/Desktop/image-compression-tool-main

 Install packages with this command: